 These consolidated financial statements have been prepared on a historical cost basis except for financial instruments classified as financial instruments at fair value through profit or loss, which are stated at their fair value.
-In addition, these consolidated financial statements have been prepared using the accrual basis of accounting.
+In addition, these consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.